 These are links to recent and standout pieces from The Suburbanite, Hawaii's Green Magazine, Green Building News, Hawaii Business Magazine, The Nature Conservancy, and more.
-If you would like a full list of publications, visit my blog.
+If you would like a full list of publications, download the PDF.
 For copies of printed clips, please visit the contact page.

 A father-daughter team have recently completed a 3,700-mile bicycle trek across the United States to support underserved children in Asia.
 Riders Dawn Jones and Ray Gifford made the long journey to raise awareness in America about children in need in Asia and two of the charities that support them, Alpha Communities and Shining Light International.

 “Not only did we want to ride our bicycles, but we wanted to ride with a purpose,” said Jones, a Springfield Township native.

 The pair, who had been riding together since Jones was a child, started May 18 near San Francisco.
 They also had two support roadies, Chris Bergquist and Bart Williams.

 Imagine you're sleeping and a friend comes over unannounced.
 You might hang out for a few hours or you might walk them out.
 Either way, they eventually leave and you return to bed.
 You're just getting into that good sleep when another person knocks on the door.
 Then another and another.
 All night this continues.
 Then it happens again the next night.
 And the night after that.

 This is the current problem plaguing the Hawaiian spinner dolphin.